The Cosmogrid Simulation: Statistical Properties of Small Dark Matter Halos: Introduction

-Today, it is not uncommon that the number of particles exceeds $10^9$ in high resolution simulations.
-In these works, the size of the simulation volumes is typically $[O(\rm Gpc)]^3$ and populations of galaxy clusters, gravitational lensing, and the baryon acoustic oscillation are studied \citep[e.g.][]{Evrard2002, Wambsganss2004, Teyssier2009, Kim2009, Crocce2010}.
-The simulation results are also used to construct mock halo catalogues for next generation large volume surveys.
-Others use simulations of $[O(\rm 100Mpc)]^3$ volumes to study the internal properties of galaxy-sized dark matter halos, their formation, evolution, and statistical properties \citep[e.g.][]{Springel2005, Klypin2010, White2010}.
+Today, it is not uncommon that the number of particles exceeds $10^9$ in high-resolution simulations.
+In these works, the size of the simulation volumes is typically $[O(\rm Gpc)]^3$ and populations of galaxy clusters, gravitational lensing, and the baryon acoustic oscillation are studied \citep[e.g.,][]{Evrard2002, Wambsganss2004, Teyssier2009, Kim2009, Crocce2010}.
+The simulation results are also used to construct mock halo catalogs for next generation large volume surveys.
+Others use simulations of $[O(\rm 100Mpc)]^3$ volumes to study the internal properties of galaxy-sized dark matter halos, their formation, evolution, and statistical properties \citep[e.g.,][]{Springel2005, Klypin2011, White2010}.

 Using the results of high-resolution simulations of small-scale structures, we can study the fine structures of galactic halos, the distribution of subhalos, their structures, and their dependence on the nature of dark matter.
 This information has a strong impact on the indirect search for dark matter since gamma-ray flux by self-annihilation is proportional to local density if we consider neutralino as the candidate of dark matter.
 Thus, we can restrict the nature of dark matter using the results of high-resolution simulations of small-scale structures and indirect searches of dark matter.
 In addition, galaxies are considered to form in dark matter halos with a mass larger than a critical value \citep{Strigari2008, Li2009, Maccio2009, Okamoto2009}.
-The structures of smallest halos which can host galaxies is important for the understanding of the galaxy formation processes.
+The structure of smallest halos which can host galaxies is important for the understanding of the galaxy formation processes.

-The simulation of smaller-scale structures of dark matter halos is not a trivial task since a very wide dynamic ranges of space, mass, and time must be covered.
-In particular, the number of time steps of such simulations is significantly larger than that of larger-scale simulations since the dynamical time scale is proportional to $1.0/\sqrt{G\bar{\rho}}$, where $\bar{\rho}$ is the local density.
-Structures of smaller-scales form earlier, and thus have higher densities, therefore, simulations of smaller scales are computationally more expensive.
+The simulation of smaller-scale structures of dark matter halos is not a trivial task since a very wide dynamic range of space, mass, and time must be covered.
+In particular, the number of time steps of such simulations is significantly larger than that of larger-scale simulations since the dynamical time-scale is proportional to $1.0/\sqrt{G\bar{\rho}}$, where $\bar{\rho}$ is the local density.
+Structures of smaller scales form earlier, and thus have higher densities, therefore, simulations of smaller scales are computationally more expensive.